Harlem Nights poster

 The inciting incident occurs at 13 minutes when Bugsy Calhoune and Phil Cantone (white gangsters) arrive at the club, making clear they want to take over Sugar Ray's territory and operation.
 The old world of Black independence is threatened..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Sugar Ray and Quick make the active choice to stay and fight rather than flee.
+This demonstrates the protagonist's commitment to Sugar Ray and Quick make the active choice to stay and fight rather than flee.
 They begin planning their counter-strategy to protect the club and eliminate the threat posed by Bugsy Calhoune., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Bugsy escalates violence, killing Bennie Wilson.
+Notably, this crucial beat False defeat: Bugsy escalates violence, killing Bennie Wilson.
 The stakes become life and death.
 What was a territorial dispute becomes personal vendetta.
 Sugar Ray and Quick realize they must go all-in or lose everything., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, The club is shut down by police working for Bugsy.
 Sugar Ray and Quick have lost their empire.
 Everything they built is gone.
-Metaphorical death of their dream and their way of life., demonstrates the protagonist at their lowest point.
+Metaphorical death of their dream and their way of life., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 79% of the runtime.
 Sugar Ray and Quick realize they can combine their resources, use their knowledge of Harlem, and execute a final plan: take all of Bugsy's money and leave on their own terms.
 Synthesis of street smarts and strategic thinking., demonstrating the transformation achieved throughout the journey.